A Fibonacci analogue of the two's complement numeration system: Addition of Fibonacci representations on

-however, it is not the normal representation as it contains leading $\0$'s and consecutive $1$'s.
-Indeed, it is known \cite{zbMATH03947643,MR906959,MR1093759} that no single right-to-left and no single left-to-right transducer can normalize the word $u\in\Aldel^k$. \end{example}
+however, it is not the normal representation as it contains leading $\0$s and consecutive $1$s.
+Indeed, it is known \cite{zbMATH03947643,MR906959,MR1093759} that no single right-to-left and no single left-to-right transducer can normalize all words $u\in\Aldel^k$. \end{example}

-The Berstel adder $\Bcal$ was given in \cite{zbMATH03947643} without proof.
-A proof of Theorem~\ref{thm:Berstel} was provided later in \cite[Corollary 4]{MR1705857} based on the numeration system in the real base $\tau=\frac{1+\sqrt{5}}{2}$, see also \cite{MR942576,MR1093759}.
-Another proof follows from \cite[\S 2.3.2.3]{MR2742574} where it is proved that normalization in the real base $\beta$ can be done with a finite automaton when $\beta$ is a Pisot number.
-Alternatively, the correctness of the Berstel adder can be proved with a computer program, see \cite[Remark 2.1, p.~41]{MR3518158}.